fish-shell/fish-shell/doc_src/index.rst

 If the output is piped to :ref:`string split or string split0 <cmd-string-split>` as the last step, those splits are used as they appear and no additional splitting on newlines takes place.

-The exit status of the last run command substitution is available in the `status <#variables-status>`_ variable if the substitution occurs in the context of a ``set`` command.
+The exit status of the last run command substitution is available in the `status <#variables-status>`_ variable if the substitution occurs in the context of a :ref:`set <cmd-set>` command.

 Only part of the output can be used, see `index range expansion <#expand-index-range>`_ for details.

 Fish has a default limit of 100 MiB on the amount of data a command substitution can output.
 If the limit is exceeded the entire command, not just the substitution, is failed and ``$status`` is set to 122.
 You can modify the limit by setting the ``fish_read_limit`` variable at any time including in the environment before fish starts running.
 If you set it to zero then no limit is imposed.
 This is a safety mechanism to keep the shell from consuming too much memory if a command outputs an unreasonable amount of data, typically your operating system also has a limit, and it's often much lower.
-Note that this limit also affects how much data the ``read`` command will process.
+Note that this limit also affects how much data the :ref:`read <cmd-read>` command will process.

 Examples::